RockefellerArchiveCenter/pictor/README.md

 ## Services
 pictor receives content from an external service.
-It expects TIFF files that are in bags that contain their ArchivesSpace RefID in the bag-info.txt file.
+It expects TIFF files that are in bags that contain their ArchivesSpace URI in the bag-info.txt file.
 For an example of what pictor expects to receive, see the `fixtures/` directory.

 pictor has 6 services:
 1. Prepare Bag: unpacks bags and adds all necessary data to the object.